emlai/emregex/README.md

 The program prints `match` and exits with the status 0 if the given string matches the regex passed as the argument, or `no match` with a non-zero exit status if it doesn't.

+You can also print the abstract syntax tree of the parsed regex pattern by invoking `emregex` with the `--print-ast` flag.
+This might be useful for e.g. debugging the program.